rjs-7399/real_time_streaming/projects/ecommerce_data_analytics_flink_streaming/quickstart.md

 1. Ensure Java is properly installed and JAVA_HOME is set
 2. Check if the required ports (8081 for Web UI) are available
 3. Review the Flink logs in the `log` directory of your Flink installation
+4. We have added some changes into conf/flink-conf.yaml file to make it effective with our project.
+5. taskmanager.numberOfTaskSlots: 4
+6. parallelism.default: 2
+7. Once we spin-up the flink server we can see all the configuration and settings available on `localhost:8081`
+8. Now As we have a java project to run the flink we are going to follow the java standards.
+9. We need to run these steps.
+10. mvn clean
+11. mvn compile
+12. mvn package
+13. After that it will build the jar file of entire java project.
+Every time we need to supply this jar file at the run time.
+14. To run the DataStream Object we need to run this command `/Users/rutvikshah/Desktop/data_engineering/data_engineering_setup/flink-1.18.0/bin/flink run -c FlinkCommerce.DataStreamJob target/FlinkCommerce-1.0-SNAPSHOT.jar`
+15. With this command we need to run the docker compose up -d in one terminal, in second terminal we can run the python producer to produce the data into kafka topic and in third terminal we can run the flink job.
+So this will show that data is getting printed on UI.

 ## Additional Resources